If you have revenue streams with recurring charges that cover multiple months, LivePlan gives you two options:

 2. Select the option you prefer under Multi-month charges:

-3. Click Save Changes in the lower-right corner of the Options menu.
+3. Click Save Changes in the upper-right corner of the Options menu:

 How do I choose?

 If you aren't sure which option to choose, Spread out multi-month charges is usually the correct answer, and it is the default setting.
 That follows best practices in accounting.
 Since you are getting paid up front in the first month for services you will render over multiple months, it's generally proper to put that money on the balance sheet and recognize the revenue a month at a time.
 This is referred to as accrual-based accounting.